Hawkhurst: Education

+Hawkhurst was formerly home to Marlborough House School, prior to the school's merger with Vinehall School to become Marlborough House Vinehall School in September 2025.
+All operations moved to the Vinehall site near Robertsbridge, East Sussex, and the Hawkhurst site closed in July 2025.

 Notable residents

 The 19th-century astronomer Sir John Herschel (1792–1871) lived in Hawkhurst for thirty years.
 It was he who named the four moons of Uranus, the planet which had been discovered by his father, Sir William Herschel.
 He was also a mentor and inspiration to the young Charles Darwin.
 Herschel lived at Collingwood House in Hawkhurst.

 Richard Kilburne, born in London to a Kentish family, was a lawyer and historian.
 He died at Hawkhurst on 16 November 1678, at age 74.
 Kilburne is buried in the chancel of the church at Hawkhurst under a flat stone inscribed with Latin declaring him "an ornament and an honour to his country."

 Hawkhurst was the birthplace of the Rootes car empire.

 Another leading local businessman was Charles Eugene Gunther, head of the Liebig Meat Extract Company, later known as Oxo.
 He was also Lord Lieutenant of Kent in 1926.

 Philip Langridge, the 20th-century operatic tenor, was born in Hawkhurst.